apache/couchdb-fauxton/readme.md

     grunt couchapp_deploy

-## Understanding the Fauxton Code Layout

-Each bit of functionality is its own separate module or addon.
-All core modules are stored under `app/module` and any addons that are optional are under `app/addons`.
-We use [backbone.js](http://backbonejs.org/) and [Backbone.layoutmanager](https://github.com/tbranyen/backbone.layoutmanager) quite heavily, so best to get an idea how they work.
-It's best at this point to read through a couple of the modules and addons to get an idea of how they work.
-Two good starting points are `app/addon/config` and `app/modules/databases`.
-Each module must have a `base.js` file, this is read and compiled when Fauxton is deployed.
-A `resources.js` file is usually used for your Backbone.Models and Backbone.Collections, `view.js` for your Backbone.Views.
-The `routes.js` is used to register a URL path for your view along with what layout, data, breadcrumbs and api point is required for the view.

-Check out [writing_addons.md](writing_addons.md) for more information on writing your own addons.

-Want to get involved?
-Check out [Jira](https://issues.apache.org/jira/browse/COUCHDB/component/12320406) for a list of items to do.

 ## (Optional) To avoid a npm global install
     # Development mode, non minified files
     npm run couchdebug

     # Or fully compiled install
     npm run couchdb

+## Understanding the Fauxton Code Layout

+Interested in writing learning more?
+Give [this file](code-layout.md) a read over for a little more information about how Fauxton's organized.

+Want to get involved?
+Check out [Jira](https://issues.apache.org/jira/browse/COUCHDB/component/12320406) for a list of items to do.